maro7tigre/PySignalDecipher/command_system/docs/core.md

 ### Command Context Navigation

-The system will automatically navigate back to the UI context when undoing/redoing commands:
+The system automatically navigates back to the UI context when undoing/redoing commands:

 ```python
 # In your container widget implementation: